zachmccabe/zachmccabe.github.io/about.md

 ## Hi, it's Zach

 This website is for friends, clients and curious internet strangers.

-Just here for the latest?
 You can check my [now page](https://www.zachmccabe.com/now.html).